-The Kansas City Museum has been actively collecting historical materials for 76 years, and we continue to participate in innovative collecting initiatives that will grow the collection and enrich content for programs and exhibitions.
+The Kansas City Museum has been actively collecting historical materials for 79 years, and we continue to participate in innovative collecting initiatives that will grow the collection and enrich content for programs and exhibitions.

 The Smithsonian’s National Museum of American History is seeking to document stories from across the U.S. and Puerto Rico and plans to collect a number of objects that could include baseball equipment, stadium signs, game memorabilia, food vendor signs, home movies, period photographs, and more.
 Curators will select objects based on the stories they represent as well as insight into personal, community, and national narratives involving the national pastime.

 “Baseball has played a major role in everyday American life since the 1800s, providing a means of celebrating both national and ethnic identities and building communities,” John Gray, Director of the Smithsonian’s National Museum of American History, said.
 “Through the lens of baseball, the Smithsonian seeks to illuminate the rich history and culture of Latinos and their impact on American culture and society.”

 “Kansas City has long been a baseball town, and Latinos have had a tremendous role in the game.
 It is time to share their contributions with the nation.”
-Kansas City Museum Executive Director Anna Marie Tutera said, “With Kansas City’s World Series status and the new Urban Youth Academy in Parade Park under development thanks to the Kansas City Royals and the Kansas City Power & Light, the Kansas City Museum is proud to showcase Kansas City through this new partnership with the Smithsonian.
+Kansas City Museum Executive Director Anna Marie Tutera said.
+“With Kansas City’s World Series status and the new Urban Youth Academy in Parade Park under development thanks to the Kansas City Royals and the Kansas City Power & Light, the Kansas City Museum is proud to showcase Kansas City through this new partnership with the Smithsonian.
 Our 2015 exhibition, Mexican American Fast Pitch Softball Leagues: Connecting Communities Across State Lines, has inspired us to contribute local stories to a national narrative.”

 HOW TO DONATE